wayneIBM/vpc-on-classic/vpc-cli-reference.md

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 https --certificate-instance-crn crn:v1:bluemix:public:cloudcerts:us-south:a/123456:b8866ea4-b8df-467e-801a-da1db7e020bf:certificate:78ff9c4c97d013fb2a95b21dddde7758`
 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --connection-limit 2000`
 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --default-pool 70294e14-4e61-11e8-bcf4-0242ac110004`

+The priority of the policy can have a range of 1 to 10, where a lower value indicates a higher priority.
+The possible values for action are forward, redirect, or reject.

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"name": "my-policy", "priority": 5, "action": "reject" }]'`

-   `priority` is the priority of the policy.
-Lower value indicates higher priority.
-Range 1 -10.
-Action Enum - [forward, redirect, reject].
+When the action is "forward", the pool identity is required to specify which pool the load balancer forwards the traffic to.

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "forward", "target": { "id": 70294e14-4e61-11e8-bcf4-0242ac110004 }}]'`

-   When action is `forward`, Pool Identity is required to specify which pool the load balancer forwards the traffic to.
+When the action is "redirect", the "url" and "http_status_code" are required.
+Possible values for "http_status_code" are 01, 302, 303, 307, or 308.
+The "url" is the redirect target URL.

-- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "forward", "target": { "http_status_code": 301, "url": "https://www.redirect.com"}}]'`
+- `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "redirect", "target": { "http_status_code": 301, "url": "https://www.redirect.com"}}]'`

-   When action is `redirect`, `url` is required to specify the URL and `http_status_code` used in the redirect response. `http_status_code` Enum: [01, 302, 303, 307, 308]. `url` is the redirect target URL.
+Possible values for "condition" are contains, equals, or matches_regex.
+Possible values for "type" are header, hostname, or path.
+The "field" is an HTTP header field which is only applicable to "header" rule type.
+The "value" parameter is the value to be matched for rule condition.

 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --policies '[{"priority": 5, "action": "reject", "rules": { "condition": "equals", "type": "header", "field": "My-app-header", "value": "value"}}]'`

-   `condition` Enum -[ contains, equals, matches_regex ]. `type` Enum -[ header, hostname, path ]. `field` - HTTP header field.
-This is only applicable to `header` rule type. `value` is the value to be matched for rule condition.
 - `ibmcloud is load-balancer-listener-create 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 443 http --json`

 ---